regina-normal/regina/packaging/chroots/README-mandriva.txt

   mdvguest# groupadd -g 1000 bab mdvguest# useradd -u 1000 -g 1000 bab

+- For Mandriva 2008.0, set up standard directories (otherwise the desktop directory is treated as /, not $HOME/Desktop):

+  bab@debian$ schroot -c mdv2008.0-i586 xdg-user-dirs-update

 - Follow the final steps described in README-final-guestuser.txt to start a chrooted session.